Neighbors Bank

 Clarence, Missouri · FDIC Cert #16247

-Neighbors Bank is an FDIC-insured bank (Certificate #16247) with $77M in total assets and $54M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Clarence, Missouri, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.72%.
-BankHealthData assigns a composite Health Grade of D (46/100).
+This is the FDIC profile for Neighbors Bank, an FDIC-insured bank (Certificate #16247) with $77M in total assets and $54M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Clarence, Missouri, the bank maintains a Tier 1 capital ratio of 17.31% (Well-Capitalized) and a nonperforming loan ratio of 0.72%.
+BankHealthData assigns a composite Health Grade of A (81/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Neighbors Bank (FDIC cert 16247) is a community bank — $77M in total assets, $54M in deposits, serving the Clarence, Missouri area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is strong: Tier 1 capital ratio of 17.31% sits comfortably above the 8% well-capitalized regulatory threshold and the 10% well-capitalized-plus floor for community banks.
+Strong capital is the first line of defense against unexpected loan losses.
 Asset quality is normal: non-performing loan ratio of 0.72% sits in the typical 0.5-2% range for healthy U.S. banks.
 Some NPL is unavoidable in any meaningful lending portfolio.
 Liquidity is in the normal range: 16.6% liquid assets relative to total assets — adequate for standard operating needs and routine deposit outflows.

 Profitability is strong: return on assets of 1.72% is well above the 1.0% benchmark most analysts use as the threshold for a healthy bank.
 Strong ROA usually reflects disciplined cost management, healthy net interest margins, or both.
-Health-score trend is declining materially over the most recent quarters.
-Declining trends warrant attention — banks in this pattern often face follow-on regulatory engagement and elevated supervisory scrutiny.
-Neighbors Bank carries a composite BankHealth grade of D (46/100) as of the 2024-06 Call Report filing.
+Health-score trend is mildly negative across recent quarters.
+Mild declines can reflect either specific quarterly events (large one-time provisions, deposit shifts) or the early stages of broader pressure.
+Neighbors Bank carries a composite BankHealth grade of A (81/100) as of the 2024-06 Call Report filing.
 The grade combines capital ratios (Tier 1), asset quality (non-performing loans), liquidity, and profitability into a single signal.

 Source: FDIC BankFind API — Call Report data.